 - Copies of all contracts and amendments;

 - Most recent external audit report;

 - Copies of city disbursements to organization's cash receipts journal;

 - Proper authorization on disbursements;

 - Roster of clients being served;

-The City of Concord, lead agency of the Cabarrus/Iredell/Rowan Consortium, is responsible for monitoring of all HOME Program activities.
+The City of Concord, lead agency of the Cabarrus/Iredell/Rowan Consortium, conducted monitoring of the Salisbury CDC program activities for purposes of compliance with HOME program requirements.
+No findings were identified.

 Leveraging of Public and Private Funds